chinmayapancholi13/chinmayapancholi13.github.io/about/index.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

+This is a (now defunct) blog about my Google Summer of Code project.
+If you're looking for my latest website, [this](https://chinmayapancholi13.wixsite.com/cpancholi) is what you want.

-I currently work as a Low Latency Software Developer at Tower Research Capital.
-In April 2018, I graduated from Indian Institute of Technology Kharagpur where I was enrolled in its BTech. and MTech. dual degree program.
-Also, I try to keep up with the latest developments in the world of politics and Cricket.
+In April 2018, I graduated from Indian Institute of Technology Kharagpur where I was enrolled in its B.Tech and M.Tech dual-degree program.
+Also, I try to keep up with the latest developments in the world of Cricket and politics.

 During the summer of 2017, I worked with the topic-modelling and information-extraction library [Gensim](http://radimrehurek.com/gensim/) as part of the Google Summer of Code program.
 My project had two parts: integrating Gensim with the libraries scikit-learn & Keras and adding a Python implementation of Facebook Research's fastText model to Gensim.
 A detailed summary of the work that I did for GSoC can be found [here](https://rare-technologies.com/chinmayas-gsoc-2017-summary-integration-with-sklearn-keras-and-implementing-fasttext/).